 The Bubble soundtrack includes music by Amy Winehouse, Doja Cat and Iggy Azalea.
-This info article contains spoilers for Judd Apatow’s 2022 Netflix movie.
+This info article contains spoilers and song details for Judd Apatow’s 2022 Netflix movie.
 Check out Vague Visages’ Soundtracks of Cinema section for more music guides.

 In The Bubble, Karen Gillan stars as a famous actress named Carol Cobb.
 Iris Apatow co-stars as Krystal Kris, an Indiana TikTok stars who films a movie with Carol at a hotel during the COVID-19 pandemic.
 The storyline follows the chaotic production process for “Cliff Beasts 6.”
 Composer Andrew Bird (Outside In) scored the 126-minute film; music supervisor Matt Biffa (Sex Education) handled the featured needle-drops.
 Here’s every song in The Bubble.